getzola/zola/README.md

 Those assets will be copied in the same folder when building so you can just use a relative path to use them.

 A summary is only defined if you put `<!-- more -->` in the content.
-If present in a page, the summary will be from the start up to that tag.s
+If present in a page, the summary will be from the start up to that tag.

 ### Sections
 Sections represent a group of pages, for example a `tutorials` section of your site.